 I’ll finish by discussing the first point, the other two will be discussed further as part of safety or receiving.

-In the Work Order Tracking application, the Select Value on the Job Plan field has a field called ‘Show Job Plans for the Work Order’s Asset and Location Only?’ which by default is selected.
+In the Work Order Tracking application, the Select Value on the Job Plan field has a field called ‘Show Job Plans for the Work Order’s Asset and A physical place where assets exist and where work can be performed.
+More Only?’ which by default is selected.
 This shows job plans where the location or asset referenced on the work is referenced in the Work Assets tab on the job plan, or if the location or asset on the work order has a rotating item, then it also shows the job plans where the Work Assets tab references that rotating item.
 If you have no work assets on your job plans, then by default there will be no job plans shown in the Select Value dialog.
 There is a reference to this in the Maximo Secrets article Applying Safety Plans which you can find in the Links section of the transcript.

 One final thought.
 There are many fields on the Job Plans application, and this can put some clients off creating job plans except for those required for Preventive Maintenance.
 For reactive job plans there is nothing wrong with a job plan code and a description and nothing else.
 Over time this will build history on your work orders to give focus to the job plans that you should then build out with more detail.